Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 Tracker (Legacy)
 ================

+.. attention:: Deprecation notice

+  Tracker v3 are deprected.
+There is no longer functional update on them.
+  Only security bugs might be fixed when possible.

+  It's highly recommended to switch to Tracker V5 :ref:`trackers-and-real-time-reports`

 **Disclaimer:** this chapter covers the legacy version (aka v3) of Tracker service.
 For documentation on the current tracker system (v5) see :ref:`trackers-and-real-time-reports`.